NVIDIA/TensorRT-Model-Optimizer/examples/windows/onnx_ptq/genai_llm/README.md

 1. **Check Input Model**

    During INT4 AWQ execution, the input onnx model (one mentioned in `--onnx_path` argument) will be run with onnxruntime (ORT) for calibration (using ORT EP mentioned in `--calibration_eps` argument).
 So, make sure that input onnx model is running fine with the specified ORT EP.

+1. **Config availability for calibration with NvTensorRtRtx EP**

+   Note that while using `NvTensorRtRtx` for INT4 AWQ quantization, profile (min/max/opt ranges) of input-shapes of the model is created internally using the details from the model's config (e.g. config.json in HuggingFace model card).
+This input-shapes-profile is used during onnxruntime session creation.
+Make sure that config.json is available in the model-directory if `model_name` is a local model path (instead of HuggingFace model-name).

+1. **Error - Invalid Position-IDs input to the ONNX model**

+   The ONNX models produced using ONNX GenerativeAI (GenAI) have different IO bindings for models produced using different execution-providers (EPs).
+For instance, model built with DML EP has position-ids input in the ONNX model but models builts using CUDA EP or NvTensorRtRtx EP don't have position-ids inputs.
+So, set `add_position_ids` command-line argument to `true` or `false` depending on the base model, or set that value (hard-code) in the quantize script if required.